fadonic/delivery/README.md

 * Mongo Db

 ## Contributing
 Everyone is welcomed to contribute to this project.
 You can contribute either by submitting bugs or suggesting improvements by opening an issue on GitHub.
-Please see the CONTRIBUTING guidelines for more information.

 This project was created with love :green_heart::+1:.